rannn367/tp/docs/UserGuide.md

 ## Recording a purchase: `purchase`

 Records a purchase for a customer, updating their total spent, visit count, and reward points.
-Optionally, allows redemption of reward points to pay for the purchase.
+Optionally, allows users to redeem reward points to pay for the purchase.

 Format: `purchase INDEX n/DRINK_NAME [redeem/true]`